Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 is an anisotropic extremizer corresponding to $\lambda_{1,p}^{\min}(\Omega)$.
 Furthermore, all extremizers have this form provided that $\partial \Omega$ is $C^{0,1}$. \end{teor}

-\n According to our discussion, the optimal lower constant $\lambda_{1,p}^{\min}(\Omega)$ is never attained on $\s({\cal H})$ for the above $S$-shaped membrane.
-On the other hand, the set of anisotropic extremizers on $\s({\cal H})$ is a nonempty subset of ${\cal H}^D$ for any $C^{0,1}$ membranes with optimal anisotropic design and in addition their cardinality is equal to the number of points of global maximum of the function $L$.
-In particular, the classification of optimal $2D$ anisotropies given in the above result provides a direct relation between shapes $\Omega$ and the respective multiplicities of anisotropic extremizers for $\lambda_{1,p}^{\min}(\Omega)$ in $\s({\cal H})$.
+\n According to previous discussion, the optimal lower constant $\lambda_{1,p}^{\min}(\Omega)$ is never attained on $\s({\cal H})$ for the above $S$-shaped membrane.
+On the other hand, the set of anisotropic extremizers on $\s({\cal H})$ is a nonempty subset of ${\cal H}^D$ for any $C^{0,1}$ membrane with optimal anisotropic design and in addition their cardinality is equal to the number of points of global maximum of the function $L$.
+In particular, the classification of optimal $2D$ anisotropies given in Theorem \ref{T4} provides a close relationship between shapes $\Omega$ and multiplicity of anisotropic extremizers for $\lambda_{1,p}^{\min}(\Omega)$.